unfoldingWord/uw-content-validation/src/components/content-check-repo/DesignSpecification.md

 ```
 # Who was the first conqueror on the earth?

 Nimrod, the son of Cush, was the first conqueror.
 ```

-All files must be fetched and the text aggregated for subsequent counting.
+All files must be fetched and the text aggregated for subsequent checking.

 ### Case 3: URL points to a file